SathyaBhat/sathyasays.com/content/posts/2010-01-05-archlinux-install-setup-guide-part-1-the-actual-install.md

 Next, we move onto Option 2: Set Clock!

 Select the region and timezone.
 We'll select Asia/Kolkata and the proceed to set the time.
-The next option is where most people select wrong and then whine saying &#8220;Linux can't set my time!&#8221;
+The next option is where most people select wrong and then whine saying "Linux can't set my time!"

 Linux expects the Hardware clock ( your BIOS/Real Time Clock (RTC)) to be set in UTC time and applies timezone offsets according to Region, while Windows expects time to be set at localime.
 Anyways, for now select localtime